June 5, 2019

 University of Aveiro

-Created in 1973, the University of Aveiro quickly became one of the most dynamic and innovative universities in Portugal.
-Now a public foundation under private law, it continues to develop and implement its mission to provide undergraduate and postgraduate education, to generate research and promote cooperation with society.
+Founded in 1973, the University of Aveiro has grown into one of Portugal’s most dynamic and innovative universities.
+As a public foundation governed by private law, it remains committed to its mission of delivering high-quality undergraduate and postgraduate education, advancing cutting-edge research, and fostering strong collaboration with society and industry.

 University of Twente